sholtomaud/phd/README.md

-# Confirmation Document

 ## Title

-### BigData and data-driven Systems for Visualising Risk Governance
-#### With application to Unconventional Energy Production and Water Resources
+### Data-driven Systems for Global Risk Governance of Unconventional Energy: Information System Requirements and Development with application to Groundwater Resources

 ## Doctoral Candidate